Last Updated 24 April 2019

 - Prepare your business for the new immigration system: Will you need to be a Tier 4 sponsor?
 If so, start working on it now.
 Consider how you will migrate students to travelling on passports and with ETAs, and start working with your agents on this.

-- If you have EU students or staff who have not applied for UK settlement and travel overseas and return to the UK after 29 March, ensure they get a letter from you on headed notepaper outlining their status so that they do not get a three-month entry stamp in their passport on return.
+- If you have EU students or staff who have not applied for UK settlement and travel overseas and return to the UK after Brexit Day, ensure they get a letter from you on headed notepaper outlining their status so that they do not get a three-month entry stamp in their passport on return.

 - Read any relevant Government no-deal plans (see links below)